bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 g
 ~~~

 Here's the plot.
-There's probably better ways to model this data, but let's use a
+There are probably better ways to model this data, but let's use a
 linear model just to illustrate factor variables.

 ![Insect spray dataset](images/insectSprays.png)